User Community Service Desk Downloads

 timeQueryFrom

-Only history versions valid from this date
+Only history versions valid from this date.

 timeQueryTo

-Only history versions valid to this date
+Only history versions valid to this date.

-Besides columns defined in the history model, the following columns are available in the export plan:
+In addition to the columns defined in the history model, the following columns are available in the export plan:

 Column Type Description Instance/Master